-Embrace the green and gold as we enter spring and enjoy St. Patrick’s Day activities!
-This St. Patrick’s Day themed Old Maid card game will grab your preschoolers’ attention and be begging to play over and over!
+Embrace the green and gold as we enter spring and enjoy some St. Patrick’s Day activities!
+This St. Patrick’s Day themed Old Maid card game will grab your preschoolers’ attention and have them begging to play over and over!

 Be sure to grab a free copy of your St. Patrick’s Day game at the end of this post!
 Oh, and check out a ton of other St. Patrick’s Day activities I’m linking down there, too!

 St. Patrick’s Day Game for Preschoolers